-Over the last four years, Bechara has substantially contributed to winning more than 275 international and regional prestigious awards: twenty Grands Prix and a big tally of Gold and Silver awards between Cannes Lions, Golden Drum, the Clio Awards, D&AD, The One Show, Cresta, New York Festivals, John Caples', Epica, The Cup, Loerie, Dubai Lynx, MENA Cristal and Effie awards.
+Over the last few years, Bechara has substantially contributed to winning more than 275 international and regional prestigious awards: twenty Grands Prix and a big tally of Gold and Silver awards between Cannes Lions, Golden Drum, the Clio Awards, D&AD, The One Show, Cresta, New York Festivals, John Caples', Epica, The Cup, Loerie, Dubai Lynx, MENA Cristal and Effie awards.

 Bechara started his career at Publicis Conseil in Paris in 1984.
 He then worked as a film director for three years, shooting more than a hundred commercials, before joining, in the early 90s, Leo Burnett in Beirut as a Creative Director, where he first worked on local campaigns, putting his best efforts, with his teams, onto giving a humanly insightful and genuinely local new approach to Lebanese Advertising.
 As a result of this ongoing collective effort, Leo Burnett Beirut has constantly been across the years the most awarded Beirut-based agency in the world.